effector/effector/src/content/docs/en/guides/testing.md

 Our main scenario is:

 1. User clicks the button
-2. Validation ends successfuly
+2. Validation ends successfully
 3. Counter is up by 1

 Let's test it:

 1. We create a new Scope via `fork` call.
-We can treat it as an indepentend instance of our effector's app.
+We can treat it as an independent instance of our effector's app.
 2. We check, that initially we have count `0`.
 3. Then we emulate `buttonClicked` event with `allSettled` - this promise will resolve once all computations are over.
 4. We check, that we have a desired state in the end.